How Long Before Dogs Can Walk on Grass Seed?

 That said, if you can keep your dog off the area where you plant sod, then it should be fine.
 This means covering it with a sheet of plywood or cordoning it off.

-What Is the Most Important Aspect in How Long Before Dogs Can Walk on Grass Seed?
+What Is the Most Important Aspect of How Long Before Dogs Can Walk on Grass Seed?

 Whatever you do and however you have to work the planting, you must ensure the grass is strong and long enough to tolerate your dog’s activity.
 When you first plant it, the seed has to germinate or it won’t grow right.
 It must be at least around three inches tall before you let your pup play on it.